How to apply for a Best Start Grant payment

 - by post - download an application form from mygov.scot or phone Social Security Scotland and ask for one to be posted to you.

-You can apply for more than one payment at the same time.
-For example, if you have a 4-month-old baby and a child of 2 1/2 years old, you can apply for the Pregnancy and Baby Payment as well as the Early Learning Payment.
+You can apply for more than 1 payment at the same time.
+For example, if you have a 4-month-old baby and a child of 2 and a half years old, you can apply for the Pregnancy and Baby Payment as well as the Early Learning Payment.

-If you're applying by filling in a form, either online or on paper, you only need to fill in the one form to apply for both payments.
+If you're applying by filling in a form, either online or on paper, you only need to fill in 1 form to apply for both payments.

 You might be able to apply for a Scottish Child Payment at the same time as a Best Start Grant.
 Check if you can get a Scottish Child Payment.

 You can get help to apply for Scottish benefits from Social Security Scotland’s local delivery service.
 Phone Social Security Scotland on 0800 182 2222 to make an appointment.